Why Be Involved in Public Policy

 Katelyn Engel, MPH, RD

 State Regulatory Specialist | EMAIL

 Monitors state regulatory initiatives and identifies comment opportunities.

 HOD Delegate | EMAIL

 MAND Day at the Capitol brings our members to St Paul for a day of advocacy for food, nutrition, and health issues affecting our patients, clients, communities and profession.
-To learn more about and register this year’s Day at the Capitol, click here.
+More information will be coming soon!

 MAND’s cornerstone public policy priorities for all Minnesotans are:

 - Cost-effective prevention, wellness and disease management

 - Healthcare access and reform – better health, better care and lower costs